 E.N.O.T.
 Corp is composed of war veterans who participated in different conflicts.
 Most of them are former Russian volunteers that actively supported the Serbian military units during the Yugoslav wars.
 Together with these Serbian war veterans, E.N.O.T.
 Corp develops patriotic clubs in Serbia and Eastern Europe.

 Before the Zlatibor camp in Chayetina was closed, it had the local authorities’ permission to operate.
-On closer scrutiny, it becomes clear that the camp location was not chosen arbitrarily, as Chayetina is the only Serbian city to have municipal-level operational Office for Cooperation with the Russian Federation.
+On closer scrutiny, it becomes clear that the camp location was not chosen arbitrarily, as Chayetina is the only Serbian city to have a municipal-level operational Office for Cooperation with the Russian Federation.
 The Zlatibor camp was devised to have regional outreach, as the municipal deputy mayor expressed his satisfaction with Serbian, Montenegrin, Bosnian, and Russian youth gathering at the campsite.

 Isolated Case or Part of Pattern?